-Both Anubis Pro and Premium have DC coupled outputs circuitry, as did Merging’s Horus and Hapi.
+Both Anubis Pro and Premium have DC coupled outputs circuitry, as do Merging’s Horus and Hapi.

-Yes, the Anubis is a great asset for owners of Horus and Hapi as you can already can route and mix IO Streams coming from Horus or Hapi (or any RAVENNA AES67 compliant device) and create ultra-low latency Mixes for monitoring purposes or for musicians foldback.
+Yes, the Anubis is a great asset for owners of Horus and Hapi as you can already route and mix IO Streams coming from Horus or Hapi (or any RAVENNA AES67 compliant device) and create ultra-low latency Mixes for monitoring purposes or for musicians foldback.
 At the moment the connections have to be made using ANEMAN.
 Sources and Cues can be used in the Monitoring Mission to create Ultra Low Latency Monitoring Cues.
-A musician friendly Low Latency Mixer is planned for the Music Mission.
+A musician friendly Low Latency Mixer is also at the heart of the Music Mission.

 Refer to the Anubis User Manual setup examples for more details.

 Anubis has a roundtrip latency AD-DA that can be as low as 16 samples to which you must add 3 samples (FPGA side).
 So we are talking here of around 19 samples, depending of the configured settings.

 Refer to the Anubis User Manual specification.

 Our Merging Audio Device / RAVENNA/AES67 ASIO driver and latest firmware’s support a latency frame mode as low as 6 samples.

 With Anubis you can monitor the same outputs stream through different monitoring sets (Headphones, Speakers…).
 Because of the Anubis internal Mixer and its routing flexibilities you can easily Monitor the Output through your 1-2 Speakers and at the same time monitor it from the headphones output of your choice including the ones from remote devices that are AES67 compliant over your network.